zelloptt/zello-channel-api/sdks/README.md

 ###### Browser JavaScript
 Each connection to the Zello server is represented by a `ZCC.Session` object.
-When you create the `ZCC.Session` object, you provide it with the address for the Zello server, your authentication token, the name of the channel you are connecting to, and optionally a username and password.
+When you create the `ZCC.Session` object, you provide it with the address for the Zello server, your authentication token (if consumer), the name of the channel you are connecting to, and a username and password (if Zello Work, optional if consumer).

 ```javascript
  var session = new ZCC.Session({